AndCre87/SUMS/README.md

 In this simulated example, we present a simulated example to demonstrate the SUMS model performance and applicability

 Data are sampled using the msm package (Jackson C.H.
 2011) from Multi-State processes whose transition rates are covariate-dependent

-We employ simulated covariates of both time-homogeneous and time-varying (continuous) types The data are then fitted using the proposed SUMS package R commands to produce some summary plots aimed at posterior inference are available
+We employ simulated covariates of both time-homogeneous (categorical and continuous) and time-varying (continuous) types

+The data are then fitted using the proposed SUMS package

+R commands to produce some summary plots aimed at posterior inference are available